-Drumbeat of opposition to family separation grows; Trump not budging
+U.S. congressional Republicans seek legislative fix to family separation crisis

 “This practice is cruel and contrary to American values,” Cisco Systems Inc (CSCO.O) Chief Executive Chuck Robbins, who chairs the group’s immigration committee, said in a statement.

-The separations - nearly 2,000 children were separated from their parents between mid-April and the end of May - have been blasted by Democrats, some Republicans, medical professionals, rights activists and clergy.
+Nearly 2,000 children were separated from their parents between mid-April and the end of May.
+The separations have been blasted by Democrats, some Republicans, medical professionals and rights activists.

 They began after Attorney General Jeff Sessions announced in April that all immigrants apprehended while crossing the U.S.-Mexico border illegally should be criminally prosecuted.